andyw8/kitchen_measures/README.md

 flour_measure.comparable_with?(water_measure) #=> false
 ```

+## Rails Support

+KitchenMeasures isn't coupled to Rails, but there a couple of methods provided
+for convenience.

+`.from_db_attrs` accepts a quantity, and an unit.
+If the unit is nil, the measure will
+be treated as unitless.

+`#to_db_attrs` does the opposite.
+It converts a measure to has so that it can be
+persisted to the database.

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.